 We recommend performing website maintenance at least once a month.
-There is a fine line between waiting too long and being too quick to adopt new updates.
-A lack of proper timing and care can cause major problems for the website and headaches for the administrator.
+Sometimes, you may have to walk a fine line between waiting too long and being too quick to adopt new updates.
+Poor timing or carelessness can cause significant problems for the website and headaches for the administrator.

-For example, if a website hosting provider changes their servers and that website isn’t on the latest software, the outdated website may be taken down automatically.
-Conversely, if a specific update is implemented too quickly, unforeseen issues may arise which could crash the website.
+For example, if a website hosting provider changes their servers and that website isn’t on the latest software, the outdated site may be taken down automatically.
+Conversely, implementing updates too quickly could cause unforeseen issues and crash the website.

-Again, there is a lot that goes into the building and routine maintenance of a website.
+A lot goes into the building and routine maintenance of a website.
 To help, here is a list of the important stuff we suggest.

 - Ensure the WordPress Core is updated.

 The WP Core is a group of files that create the back-end interface and functionality of the WordPress platform.
-These updates are typically major releases (i.e. 4.0) and are the basis of the website.
-They should be kept up to date once a website administrator has researched into the build.
-Minor releases of the WP core (i.e. 4.0.9) contain important security patches and bug fixes, so make sure to watch out for those as well.
+These updates are typically major releases (i.e. 6.0) and are the basis of the website.
+They should be kept up to date once a website administrator has researched the build.
+Minor releases of the WP core (i.e. 6.0.2) contain important security patches and bug fixes, so make sure to watch out for those as well.

 - Update the WordPress theme.

 The WP theme is a group of files that work as a template for websites.
-The theme is the general guide for what the website will look like to the public.
+The theme is the general guide for what the website will look like to visitors.

 - Check WordPress plugins for updates.

 WP plugins are third-party pieces of software that add functionality to a website.
-The functionality that can be added through plugins is vast, including everything from contact forms to analytical reporting tools.
+From contact forms to event calendars and reporting tools, the types of functionality possible through plugins is vast.

-It’s essential to do a bit of reading online before hitting update, whether it is the WP Core, minor security update or plugin.
-This can be done by checking forums or comment sections online to see if other WordPress users have found issues with the updates.
+It’s essential to do a bit of reading before hitting the “update” button, whether it is a WP Core, minor security update, or plugin.
+Checking forums or comment sections online to see if other WordPress users have found issues with the updates.
 A couple of sources we like to look at for WordPress are Github or WP News.
-If you use a popular plugin/theme like Divi, check out the forums Elegant Themes, Divi notes, and Divi FB.
-Chances are that if an update is pending for a website, it has been tested by other users, so search on and make sure that it will work on your site.
+If you use a popular plugin/theme like Divi, check out the forums Elegant Themes, Divi Notes, and Divi FB.
+Chances are if an update is pending for a website, other users are already testing it.

 Testing is another central part of proper website maintenance.
 Whether a bad update broke a page or the administrator incorrectly added content, it can be easy to miss an issue.
-To best combat this, it’s essential to take time to go through every page on a website, testing each link and button to ensure that everything is functioning as it should.
+To best combat this, it’s essential to go through every page on a website, testing each link and button to ensure everything functions as it should.
 Remember to test on mobile too, as more than half of internet traffic originates from a mobile device.

 The testing process can be daunting, especially for larger websites.
 Thankfully, there are tools to save the day.
-Site Checker Pro, GT Metrix, and Moz are great places to start as they provide tools to check on-page SEO.
-This includes the status of links and other issues that might be harmful to a website.
+Site Checker Pro, GT Metrix, and Semrush are great places to start as they provide tools to check on-page SEO.
+This includes the status of links and other issues that might impact the functionality of your website.

 Optimize the Media Database

 Optimizing the website’s database should also be a high priority for website maintenance.
-For example, the WordPress media library can become huge through the bloating of images and videos.
-A helpful practice to conduct is the thorough weeding out of unneeded images, duplicate images, and any images with unoptimized file sizes.
+Too many images or videos (or ones with large file sizes) can bloat your WordPress media library and slow down the site.
+A helpful practice to weed out unneeded images, duplicate images, and any images with unoptimized file sizes.

-Website maintenance can be a time-consuming process, however, the effort is worth it in the long run.
-While there is software that automatically pushes updates, the reliability of these programs don’t account for bugs and errors.
+Website maintenance can be a time-consuming process, but the effort is worth it in the long run.
+While there is software to automatically push updates, the reliability of these programs don’t account for bugs and errors.
 When a website is securely backed up, properly updated, tested, and optimized on a routine schedule, it has the best chance to run without problems.
 That means a better user experience for consumers and a better ROI for the website.

-If you’re interested in learning more about website maintenance or any website-related information, get in touch with the team here at www.dvs.com/contact.
+If you’re interested in learning more about website maintenance or any website-related information, get in touch with the team here at DVS.